mavryk-network/mavryk-protocol/docs/shell/the_big_picture.rst

 Mavkit Software Architecture
 ============================

-This page presents the software architecture of the Mavkit suite, focusing on the most important tool in a Mavryk network: the Mavryk node, implemented in our case as the Mavkit node executable (``octez-node``).
+This page presents the software architecture of the Mavkit suite, focusing on the most important tool in a Mavryk network: the Mavryk node, implemented in our case as the Mavkit node executable (``mavkit-node``).
 The Mavkit node software architecture faithfully implements the `Tezos software architecture <https://docs.tezos.com/architecture>`__ principles:

 - It is separated into a shell and a protocol, to support protocol evolution.